hanifhefaz/dcter/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/hanifhefaz/dcter.svg?style=flat-square)](https://packagist.org/packages/hanifhefaz/dcter)

-A composer package used to convert Jalali, Hijri, Gregorian and Julian dates to each others.
+A composer package that is used to convert Jalali, Hijri, Gregorian and Julian dates to each others.

 ## :beginner: Installation